OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Material is crucial in minimalist hiking shoes because it determines the level of comfort you will experience while walking on rough terrain.

-Materials like high-quality leather, rubber, and mesh are typically used to construct comfortable women’s hiking boots that are durable, waterproof, and airy.
+Materials like high-quality leather, rubber, and mesh are typically used to construct comfortable hiking boots that are durable, waterproof, and airy.

 Choosing the right material can help prevent blisters, provide arch support, and give you the stability you need to avoid injuries.